asyncdesign/webui/README.md

 #### **JavaScript Document Load Event**

-All WebUI JavaScript should be enclosed in the document load event callback, as shown in the following example.
+All WebUI JavaScript should be enclosed in the document loaded event callback, as shown in the following example.

-**NOTE:** This event is does not need to be used if you are using a framework lifecycle load event.
+**NOTE:** This event does not need to be used if you are using a framework lifecycle loaded event.

 ````
 webui.ready(function() {